madetech/blog/posts/alpine-stack-size.md

 These context blocks can get more powerful, and indeed allow sharing of setup between multiple test suites (can be desirable when controlling simulators of external services in tests).

-We used Alpine linux as our docker image in our CI-pipeline, but locally we were using our native Ruby installation at this point in development since there are performance benefits.
+We used Alpine Linux as our Docker image in our Continuous Integration pipeline (CI pipeline), but locally we were using our native Ruby installation at this point in development since there are performance benefits.

-What we noticed was our CI-pipeline went red:
+What we noticed was our CI pipeline went red:

 ```
 SystemStackError: stack level too deep